rosemccollum/PythonAnalysis/README.md

 # Python Analysis
-#### Updated: 03Dec2021
+#### Updated: 13Jan2022
-Project Overview: We are developing a Python-based data analysis and visualization pathway for the TNE Lab.
+Project Overview: Developing a Python-based data analysis/visualization pathway for the TNE Lab.

-Short-Term Objectives (End of 2021): An Python-based architecture that pulls raw data, automatically runs it through analysis pipeline, and creates/saves figures.

-Long-Term Objectives (TBD): Debug and expand to fit growing needs of TNE Lab - How can we use this project to produce visuals that contextualize what we are trying to accomplish at a lab-wide level.
+Long-Term Objectives (TBD): Debug and expand to fit growing needs of TNE Lab - How can we use this project to produce visuals that contextualize what we are trying to accomplish at a lab-wide level?

 ## Data Visualization
 ### simple_GUI.py